 Korean churches also provide a space where Korean immigrants can help one another—and get help themselves to adjust to their new life in the United States if they need it.

 As the son of a minister, Sohn recalls how his father collaborated with other Korean religious leaders to ease the plight of immigrants

 “I know my dad tirelessly worked to find them apartments,” says Sohn.
 “That was a big part of my parents’ ministry.”

 In 2010, 29 percent of South Korean citizens identified as Christians, according to Pew Research Center.
 That number shoots up to 70 percent for Korean immigrants in the United States, according to Professor Peter Cha from Trinity Evangelical Divinity School, who researches the sociology of religion.

-Cha adds that the second generation of Korean-Americans also benefits from these religious congregations, but in a different way.
-They are both Korean and American and that often leads many young Korean-Americans conflict culturally with their parents.
-But church has become a place where these children of Korean immigrants can be themselves, without the pressure from their parents.
+Cha adds that the children of immigrants also benefit from these religious congregations, but in a different way.
+The second generation is both Korean and American and that often leads many young Korean-Americans to conflict culturally with their parents.
+But church has become a place where they can be themselves and explore their deeper identities.

 For the churches, these strong cultural ties also often translate into financial strength for these congregations.
 Lee, the Korean Catholic student at NYU, for example, says his church in Queens is currently running a million-dollar fundraising campaign for local priest homes.

 Remnant Korean Presbyterian Church in Midtown owns two properties between Second and Third Avenues, both bought by the congregation.
 This provides the community with the freedom to expand its programming, according to Annie Chung who assists with the church’s finances.
 Remnant raised funds for one year for the down payment on the second building in 2014.